GreenLandisaLie/ComfyUI-RichText_BasicDynamicPrompts/README.md

 # Changelog
+- v3.5.0
+  - Added support for native ComfyUI's CTRL+UP/DOWN text weighting feature
+  - Improved the logic for retrieval of the user's LoRA list to be used in lora pattern highlighting - no longer uses a hidden widget for that so the user's entire LoRA list no longer shows up in a saved workflow.

 - v3.4.0
   - Added the ability to specify audio-only/visual-only weights when loading a lora from prompt - read more in the instructions provided when you place a new node in a workflow.